 We hope this gives you the vital information you require on accommodation available to your son/daughter.
 Please also note that we have a FAQ page that aims to answer many of the most common questions; however, if you should have any further queries then please do not hesitate to contact LIVING via email firstname.lastname@example.org or 0121 414 8000.
 LIVING is open Monday-Friday 9am-5pm (from 10am Tuesdays).

 Q: Where can I find information about accommodation in the private sector?

 A: You can find a list of landlords who advertise with the University on our Student Pad website at www.birminghamstudentpad.co.uk.
 We recommend that you don’t sign any contract or make any payment for accommodation in the private sector before you arrive.
 Alternatively if you have a query please contact us at email@example.com.

-In summer 2014 Living partnered with Guild Lettings, the Guild of Students' lettings service, to ensure that we can meet all our student needs and support them with looking for accommodation in the private sector in the local area of Selly Oak.
+Living has partnered with Guild Lettings, the Guild of Students' lettings service, to ensure that we can meet all our student needs and support them with looking for accommodation in the private sector in the local area of Selly Oak.
 For more information on Guild Lettings please see www.guildlettingsbirmingham.co.uk

 Q: What areas are close to the University?

 A: Please take a look at the Birmingham Student Pad site for more information on the areas surrounding the University.
 Most students live in Selly Oak, Harborne or Edgbaston.